Configuration¶

 ¶

-All configuration happens inside a single configuration file in the YAML
+All configuration happens inside a single configuration file in the PHP

 format.
 By default, Behat loads the configuration from the first file matching: